Martindale-Hubbell AV Preeminent

 1. Idiopathic Injuries

 Idiopathic injuries are not compensable.
 These types of injuries occur when there is an unknown cause of the injury.
-There have been cases of stroke on the job or someone collapses that are found to be idiopathic injuries and not compensable.
-There are some exceptions that can be made depending upon the work environment.
+There have been cases of stroke on the job, or someone collapses that are found to be idiopathic injuries and not compensable.
+There are some exceptions that can be made depending on the work environment.

 2. Going to and Coming From Work

 This is frequently called the going and coming rule.
-Generally speaking, employees that are injured either going to or coming from work are not entitled to compensation under the workers compensation act.
+Generally speaking, employees who are injured, either going to or coming from work, are not entitled to compensation under the Workers' Compensation Act.
 There can be exceptions to this general rule if the employer provided a vehicle or paid for the transportation.
 Employees whose job requires them to travel may also have a compensable claim.

 3. Dual Purpose Doctrine